-Note: For LOB segments, with the NOLOGGING and FILESYSTEM_LIKE_LOGGING settings it is possible for data to be changed on disk during a backup operation, resulting in read inconsistency.
+Caution: For LOB segments, if using NOLOGGING and FILESYSTEM LIKE LOGGING settings, it is possible for data to be changed on the disk during a backup operation.
+This results in read inconsistency.
 To avoid this situation, ensure that changes to LOB segments are saved in the redo log file by setting LOGGING for LOB storage.